libremfg/rhize-docs/content/how-to/gql/query.md

 ---

 A _query_ returns one or more resources from the database.
-A query is the foundational operation to find information in the knowledge graph, whether to investigate a resource, make a custom report, or build a data-science script.
+Whether you want to investigate manufacturing processes or build a custom report, the work starts with a query to the Rhize knowledge graph.

 Most queries start with these three verbs, each of which indicates the resources to return.